- Lost in the SAP marketing of Fiori is how slow the uptake and usage of Fiori has been.

 I have seen companies set up their internal development using iOS as a platform that has nothing to do with SAP.
 The data is integrated into SAP.
-It works great, and mobile is not an area that SAP has a chance of being involved in, so SAP should probably stop wasting its resources to “make it happen.”
+It works great, and mobile is not an area in which SAP has a chance of being involved, so SAP should probably stop wasting its resources to “make it happen.”
 There are segments that you don’t necessarily have to provide an offering.

 While SAP has been wasting time with Fiori, SAPGUI keeps getting older.
 With Fiori losing credibility, it may be time for SAP to pivot to a new user interface offering!

-SAP has been bringing out some new sexy user interfaces for decades now.
+SAP has been bringing out some new, sexy user interfaces for decades now.
 Those with a good memory may recall Duet.
 A partnership with Microsoft that failed.
-I don’t have the list I once saw that showed all of SAP’s new user interface introductions over the past 15 years, but it was quite lengthy.
+I don’t have the list I once saw that showed all of SAP’s new user interface introductions over the past 15 years, but it was pretty lengthy.
 SAP has had.
-SAP did this already when the pivoted from the highly touted Personas to the highly touted Fiori.
-Both of which never existed for the vast majority of customers on anything other than PowerPoint presentations.
+SAP did this already when they pivoted from the highly touted Personas to the highly touted Fiori.
+Both of which never existed for most customers on anything other than PowerPoint presentations.

-SAP has a history of promising new UIs, and then those UIs going by the wayside.
+SAP has a history of promising new UIs, and then those UIs go by the wayside.
 Fiori is just the next on the list.

-This is what happens when executives and marketing get so far out in front of the product’s capabilities that it becomes ludicrous.
-Hasso, McDermott, Hageman, Sven Denecken (another frequent SAP commenter on Fiori), and others don’t appear to feel for the reality of what is happening with Fiori and are stuck in permanent convention/press release/promotion mode.
+This happens when executives and marketing get so far out of the product’s capabilities that it becomes ludicrous.
+Hasso, McDermott, Hageman, Sven Denecken (another frequent SAP commenter on Fiori), and others don’t appear to feel the reality of what is happening with Fiori and are stuck in permanent convention/press release/promotion mode.

 Now, there is more reason than ever to believe that Fiori is merely another transitory and overhyped UI that SAP attempted to replace SAPGUI with.
-This also means that after all the pomp, all the promises, all the press releases, and SAPPHIRE presentations…..customers are still left with SAPGUI and will be left with SAPGUI for the foreseeable future.
-The next UI will need to be developed, internal battles at SAP fought over between those who bet big on Fiori and the realists who recognize that it is time to move on.
+This also means that after all the pomp, the promises, the press releases, and SAPPHIRE presentations…..customers are still left with SAPGUI and will be left with SAPGUI for the foreseeable future.
+The following UI will need to be developed, and internal battles at SAP will be fought over between those who bet big on Fiori and the realists who recognize that it is time to move on.

-Fiori has had its chance to catch on, and it just hasn’t.
+Fiori has had a chance to catch on, but it just hasn’t.
 And it hasn’t because:

 - It is Uncompelling: Fiori is not compelling as a user interface.

-- It is Not What it Says it Is: Fiori is not a universal UI that works equally well on all devices (i.e., smartphones and tablets as PCs).
+- It is Not What it Says It Is: Fiori is not a universal UI that works equally well on all devices (i.e., smartphones and tablets as PCs).
 Instead, it is primarily a mobile UI.
-And this point is not debatable; those that are skeptical can merely check the Fiori technology underpinnings.
+And this point is not debatable; skeptical people can merely check the Fiori technology underpinnings.

-- Fiori as Starter Kit: Perhaps for an even larger reason, Fiori is not a user interface.
-It is a “starter kit” that puts an enormous burden on customers to both stand-up Fiori and address various shortcomings.
-Fiori has exceptionally high overhead.
+- Fiori as Starter Kit: Perhaps for an even more significant reason, Fiori is not a user interface.
+It is a “starter kit” that puts an enormous burden on customers to both stand up for Fiori and address various shortcomings.
+Fiori has an exceptionally high overhead.